JUSTFAITH PROGRAMS

 |

 Justice, Peace, and Integrity of Creation (JPIC) will be subsidizing the cost of this program.
-Participants will only be responsible for paying the cost of their reading materials for the course.
+We will also order the reading materials/resources in bulk from the JustFaith program after registration.
+Participants will only be responsible for paying the cost of their reading materials for the course, which can be purchased from the parish when they arrive.
+If you decide to purchase them on your own, please let us know in advance.
 The JPIC has financial support available for those in need who are unable to afford the cost of these texts, so please contact us if you need assistance.
-The books/resources will be ordered in bulk from the JustFaith program after registration.
-Participants can purchase them from the parish when they arrive.
-If you decide to purchase them on your own, please let us know in advance.
 BOOKS/RESOURCES INCLUDE

 |